In her interview for CREDO magazine, Sally Michael was asked:

 Here is her answer:

 I think the number one danger is making a curriculum choice based on the “bells and whistles” that make children’s Sunday school fun at the expense of good content.
 To evaluate material based on interesting graphics, video content, or the number of activities, rather than on evaluating the biblical content of the material and how it is presented is to err on the side of entertainment, rather than focus on real learning.
-Real learning involves engaging the mind,
+Real learning involves engaging the mind, not

 On a recent podcast, Dr. Russell Moore answers the question: Should I Get My 12 Year Old a Smartphone?
 Every parent should carefully listen to and consider his 8-minute answer here.